TrickfireRobotics/mission-control/docs/getting_started.md

 ## So... what should I do now?

-Please look at the [mission-control github issues](https://github.com/TrickfireRobotics/mission-control/issues) and look for **_Good First Issue_**.
+Please look at the [mission-control GitHub issues](https://github.com/TrickfireRobotics/mission-control/issues) and look for **_Good First Issue_**.
 Some issues might only require only a fraction of the concepts above like UI related ones.

 If you got here this far.
 I really appreciate you reading the documentation :)